CaptainDario/ETLCDB_data_reader/README.md

 * image
 * label of the image

-of every ETL data set entry.
+of every ETLCDB data set entry.

 However this package should be easily extendable to add support for accessing the other data.
 ## Development notes